9 Easy Ways to Get New Ideas

 You would start looking for ideas by asking:

 - What can be substituted in the clip?

 - Is there something you can combine the clip with to make something else?

 - What can I adapt to the clip?

-- How can I modify the clip?
+- How can I change the clip?

 - What can I magnify or add to the clip?

-- Are there other uses can I find for the clip?
+- Are there other uses I can find for the clip?